tholu/php-packer/README.md

 php-packer
 ==========

-A PHP version of Packer, JavaScript obfuscation library originally created by Dean Edwards, fixed by Nao/Wedge
+A PHP version of Packer, JavaScript obfuscation library originally created by Dean Edwards, fixed by Nao (Wedge.org)

 ## Installation